James-Lam/awesome-tools/README.md

 ## Resource Directories

 - [OpenAlternative](https://openalternative.co/) - A curated collection of open-source alternatives to popular proprietary software.
 Helps users find high-quality open-source tools organized by categories, with detailed information about stars, forks, and recent activity.
+- [Product Hunt Daily](https://product-daily.haha.ai/) - Daily updates on trending products from Product Hunt.
+Discover the hottest new products, tools, and innovations with detailed descriptions, voting data, and launch information.
+Perfect for staying updated with the latest tech trends and product launches.

 ## AI Related